 To hold the front edge in place, you can use a dab of school glue, spread it (make sure everything stays under the folded part of the binding) - fold the binding in place and set with a hot iron.
 The school glue wil keep the front side in place.
 No fuss!

-Bonus tip: Use a Walking Foot!
+Bonus tip: Use a Walking Foot to sew quilt binding easily

-When sewing binding, you’ll achieve best results if you use a walking foot.
+When sewing binding, you'll achieve the best results if you use a walking foot.
 It will prevent puckering and it makes sewing through layers a breeze.

 Step 4 - Topstitch the Binding On The Front Side